Portsmouth Divorce Attorneys

 Divorce is never anyone’s first choice, and the road to divorce can be long and painful.
 In addition to the dissolution of your relationship, you are also dealing with the division of assets, spousal support, potentially child support and visitation, and any other items addressed in your marital agreement.

 The laws surrounding divorce in Virginia can be complicated, and you need an experienced divorce lawyer on your side.
-The Portsmouth VA divorce attorneys at Kozak, Davis & Renninger will be able to answer all of your questions and provide you with the guidance you need to make legal decisions with confidence.
+The Portsmouth VA divorce attorneys at Kozak & Davis will be able to answer all of your questions and provide you with the guidance you need to make legal decisions with confidence.
+For over 35 years, our family law firm has represented clients in the Portsmouth area with their best interest in mind.

 - Cruelty or abuse